Youssef-Elkady/Frontend-Univertisity-System/README.md

 # Univertisity-Library-System
 ### Calendar Jar file must be added to be able to access date related features.

-### Library System with and Interactive User Interface done using JAVA swing
+### Library System with and Interactive User Interface created using JAVA swing

 ### All file names and login data and saved in a seperate package named constants